Malcolm Smith (American football): San Francisco 49ers

-On March 9, 2017, the San Francisco 49ers signed Smith to a five-year, $26.50 million contract with $11.50 million guaranteed and a signing bonus of $7 million.
+On March 9, 2017, the San Francisco 49ers signed Smith to a five-year, $26.5 million contract with $11.5 million guaranteed and a signing bonus of $7 million.

 Smith entered training camp slated as the starting right outside linebacker, but saw competition from rookie first round pick Reuben Foster.
 On August 5, 2017, Smith injured his pectoral during a training camp practice held in Levi's Stadium.
 On August 7, 2017, the San Francisco 49ers officially placed Smith on injured reserve after an MRI determined he had suffered a torn pectoral muscle.
 He remained on injured reserve throughout the entire 2017 season.

-In 2018, he appeared in 12 games, tallying 35 tackles (22 solo) and one pass defensed.
-On August 27, 2019, Smith was released by the 49ers.
+In 2018, Smith appeared in 12 games, tallying 35 tackles (22 solo) and a pass deflection.
+On August 27, 2019, he was released.

 Jacksonville Jaguars

 On October 22, 2019, Smith was signed by the Jacksonville Jaguars.
-He appeared in 2 games as a backup.
-He was released on November 5.
+He appeared in two games as a backup before being released on November 5.

 Dallas Cowboys

-On December 17, 2019, Smith was signed as a free agent by the Dallas Cowboys to provide depth because of injuries for the last 2 games of the season.
+On December 17, 2019, Smith was signed as a free agent by the Dallas Cowboys to provide depth because of injuries for the last two games of the season.
 He reunited with his former defensive coordinator Kris Richard.
-He appeared in 2 games with one start, registering 5 tackles and one forced fumble.
+Smith appeared in two games with one start, registering five tackles and a forced fumble.